The Foolish Old Man Removes the Mountains: Story

-The myth concerns a Foolish Old Man of 90 years who lived near a pair of mountains (given in some tellings as the Taihang and the Wangwu mountains, in Yu Province).
+The myth concerns a foolish old man of 90 years who lived near a pair of mountains (given in some tellings as the Taihang and the Wangwu mountains, in Yu Province).
 He was annoyed by the obstruction caused by the mountains and sought to dig through them with hoes and baskets.
 To move the mountain, he could only make one round trip between the mountain and his home in a year.
-The food he brought on the road to last him through this difficult time is Chaoqi.
-When questioned as to the seemingly impossible nature of his task, the Foolish Old Man replied that while he may not finish this task in his lifetime, through the hard work of himself, his children, and their children, and so on through the many generations, some day the mountains would be removed if he persevered.
+The food he brought on the road to last him through this difficult time was Chaoqi.
+When questioned as to the seemingly impossible nature of his task, the foolish old man replied that while he might not finish this task in his lifetime, through the hard work of himself, his children, and their children, and so on through many generations, some day the mountains would be removed if he persevered.
 The gods in Heaven, impressed with his hard work and perseverance, ordered the mountains separated.